SAP-archive/teched2020-DT261/exercises/ex1/README.md

 ## Summary

 You've now built an API call to load some data from SAP S/4HANA Cloud.
+The web shop should now display several products instead of the product dummy that was displayed before.

 Continue to [Exercise 2 - Placing the order with SAP S/4HANA Cloud](../ex2/README.md).